 Under the Plan:

 As with any employee equity plan, there are certain obligations and conditions under the plan rules.
-With a Tax Deferred Salary Sacrifice Plan, these are commonly
+With a Tax Deferred Salary Sacrifice Plan, these are commonly:

-Vesting/restrictions – shares are held in holding lock for a 3-year period from the date of allotment, meaning employees cannot sell those shares until after this restricted period expires.
+- Vesting/restrictions – shares are held in holding lock for a 3-year period from the date of allotment, meaning employees cannot sell those shares until after this restricted period expires.

-Dividends and voting privileges – full dividend and voting privileges apply to the shares.
+- Dividends and voting privileges – full dividend and voting privileges apply to the shares.

-Leavers – employees retain their shares.
+- Leavers – employees retain their shares.
 Any remaining holding locks are lifted.

-It is important with any employee equity plan to obtain professional tax advice.
+While the benefits of employee share schemes can be attractive, it is important with any employee equity plan to obtain professional tax advice.
 Broadly, tax points to note under a Tax Deferred Salary Sacrifice Plan include: